 Complete your certificate with just 5 online classes.
 Each class lasts 8 weeks, so you can complete the certificate typically in one year.
 Selected courses are offered each semester (including summer), both online and in-person.
+Upon completion of the Certificate, students earning a grade of B or better in each course who are admitted to the MPH program may apply all fifteen credit hours to their degree.

 The role of Geographic Information System (GIS) mapping, research and spatial analysis is a valuable tool in public health today to better understand the geography of disease and its risk factors.
 The role of GIS is rapidly increasing in the development of public health policy for targeted prevention and intervention methods.
 GIS technology is now applied by WHO, the CDC, FEMA, state and local health departments, and various other public health organizations.